akka/alpakka/docs/src/main/paradox/sqs.md

 ## Usage

-Sources provided by this connector need a prepared `AmazonSQSAsyncClient` to load messages from a queue.
+Sources and Sinks provided by this connector need a prepared `AmazonSQSAsyncClient` to load messages from a queue.

 Scala
 : @@snip (../../../../sqs/src/test/scala/akka/stream/alpakka/sqs/scaladsl/DefaultTestContext.scala) { #init-client }